Skip to main content

 Calories Burned Calculator: How Many Calories Does Exercise Burn?

 Calories Burned Calculator: How Many Calories Does Exercise Burn?
 Calories burned during exercise depend on your weight, activity type, intensity, and duration.
 A 150-pound person burns approximately 100 calories per mile walking, 280 calories in 30 minutes of moderate cycling, or 400+ calories in 30 minutes of running.
 Heavier individuals burn more; lighter individuals burn less.
-As a certified trainer and marathon runner, I have tracked my calorie burn across hundreds of workouts over the past six years.
-I burned 2,400 calories during a single 20-mile marathon training run, and tracking my 1,800-calorie daily burn helped me lose 23 pounds in four months.
+Tracking calorie burn across hundreds of workouts over six years shows how the numbers add up over time.
+A single 20-mile marathon training run can burn 2,400 calories, and consistently tracking a 1,800-calorie daily burn can support results like losing 23 pounds in four months.
 Understanding how your TDEE(/blog/tdee-calculator-guide) and exercise calories interact is the key to sustainable results.
-Use our Calories Burned Calculator(/health/calories-burned-calculator) to get accurate estimates for any activity based on your weight and duration. !Calories burned per hour chart for 150 lb person showing running 600, cycling 500, swimming...
+Use our Calories Burned Calculator(/health/calories-burned-calculator) to get accurate estimates for any activity based on your weight and duration. !Calories burned per hour chart for 150 lb person showing running 600, cycling 500, swimming 400, weight...

 29 January 2026